-A. Preliminary Hearing

-No student may be suspended without a hearing unless a clear and present danger exists, or it is otherwise impossible or unreasonably difficult to hold such a hearing.
+A. Preliminary Hearing No student may be suspended without a hearing unless a clear and present danger exists, or it is otherwise impossible or unreasonably difficult to hold such a hearing.
 In such instances, the necessary notice and hearing shall follow as soon as practicable:

 The Principal or designee shall provide the student with an oral or written notice of the charges against her/him and shall provide a hearing for the student before a suspension is ordered so that the student has a full opportunity to state why s/he should not be suspended.
 This preliminary hearing shall be an informal one in which the student is given a chance to respond to the charges.

 The student's parent(s) may be informed of the charges and the preliminary hearing if the Principal so chooses.
 The hearing shall be held on the day of the alleged infraction or as soon thereafter as possible if any emergency prohibits an immediate hearing.

-B. Suspension

-The Principal may impose a suspension of up to ten days duration, but shall notify the student's parent(s) / guardian(s) of the suspension by telephone or by regular mail.

-1. Sending a student home: Unless the student is an immediate threat to the safety of the school, s/he should remain in school until class is dismissed for the day.
+- B. Suspension The Principal may impose a suspension of up to ten days duration, but shall notify the student's parent(s) / guardian(s) of the suspension by telephone or by regular mail and shall include the parental rights to appeal by enclosing this policy with the suspension notice. - 1.
+Sending a student home: Unless the student is an immediate threat to the safety of the school, s/he should remain in school until class is dismissed for the day.
 If the situation indicates that the student should be removed from the premises, the principal shall attempt to reach the student's parents to request they pick up their child.
 If they are unable to do so, the student should remain in the office or in In-School-Suspension until school is dismissed.

-The Principal may forgo the previous provision in the event of mass violation of school rules or where it is not possible to keep the students on school grounds and restore order or protect people on school property.
-In such an emergency situation, the Principal shall contact the Superintendent.

-- 2. Responsibility for schoolwork: No credit will be given for work missed as a result of suspension out-of-school. - 3.
-Student's Records: A record of the student's offense will be kept but may not be made part of the permanent record.
-Days of absence shall be noted in the student's permanent attendance record.
+The Principal may forego the previous provision in the event of mass violation of school rules or where it is not possible to keep the students on school grounds and restore order or protect people on school property.
+In such an emergency situation, the Principal shall contact the Superintendent. - 2.
+Responsibility for schoolwork: No credit will given for work missed as a result of suspension out of school. - 3.
+Student's Records: A record of the student's suspension or expulsion is to be made part of his/her permanent record until s/he leaves the school.
+Days of absence shall be noted in the student's permanent attendance record. - C. Appeal Suspension of one school day or less will not be subject to appeal.

-C. Appeal

-Suspension of one school day or less will not be subject to appeal.
 Suspension of more than one school day but not more than ten school days may be appealed in writing to the Principal within two school days of the parent's receipt of the written suspension notice.
 The written appeal must contain the reasons that the suspension is being appealed.

+APPEAL PROCEDURES

-APPEAL PROCEDURES For Student Suspension
+For Student Suspension